 Customer deposits are our principal funding source.
-Customer deposits accounted for 82.7% of our total funding as of December 31, 2018, 83.0% of our total funding as of December 31, 2019 and 82.2% of our total funding as of December 31, 2020.
+Customer deposits accounted for 82.2% of our total funding as of December 31, 2020 and 80.9% of our total funding as of December 31, 2021.

 We also acquire funding through the following sources: